Exhibition Dates: November 2nd - 30th, 2024

 New Work by Frank James Meuschke

-Years ago I exhibited a painting depicting a grove backlit by a creamy, late afternoon sky of a New Mexico winter.
-From piles of burning leaves, plumes of blue-white smoke drifted between the trees.
-The viewpoint was low, but looking upward and westward, through rows of leafless pecan trees.
-This painting was taken from the gallery wall by a viewer.
-I've often reflected on the intensity of feeling a work must summon to provoke its theft, and have come to think it was melancholy.
+Years ago I exhibited a plein-air painting depicting a New Mexico pecan grove backlit by a creamy, afternoon winter sky.
+From piles of burning leaves, thin plumes of blue-white smoke drifted among the trees.
+The viewpoint was low, but looking upward and westward through colonnades of leafless trees.
+Mid-exhibit, this painting was stolen from the gallery.
+I've often reflected on the intensity of feeling a work must summon to have provoked its theft, and have come to think that it was melancholy.

-These landscapes depict places of personal significance and are evocative of my artistic influences from American Luminist painters to Gerhard Richter, photographers Edward Steichen to Richard Misrach.
-I intend to draw connections between melancholy and our contemporary experience of nature, to synthesize the pleasure of living on this planet with the grief of change.
+My landscape photographs depict places of personal or cultural significance, all potent sites of melancholy, and are evocative of my artistic influences from American Luminist painters to Gerhard Richter, photographers Edward Steichen to Richard Misrach.
+With this work I intend to create an experience of melancholy linked to the experience of nature; to synthesize the pleasure of living on this planet with the grief of change.

 Instagram: @frankmeuschke